influxdata/docs-v2/content/v2.0/reference/flux/functions/math/asin.md

 ### x
 The value used in the operation.
 `x` should be greater than -1 and less than 1.
-Otherwise, the operation will return `NaN`.
+Otherwise, the function will return `NaN`.

 _**Data type:** Float_